PlaidWeb/Publ/example_site/content/manual/Getting started.md

 Wherever you end up deploying, you'll need to set your `config.py` values to point to your actual site files and domain name.

 If you do end up using Publ, please let me know so that I can check it out -- and maybe add it to a list of featured sites!

+[TODO](https://github.com/fluffy-critter/Publ/issues/20): Figure out how to best do a Heroku deployment